GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

 !!!
 Note
     Make sure that all your hosts file have the correct configuration to point the Ips of all IDPs and loadbalancer to the responding hostnames.
-For us all three servers have the following added in `/etc/hosts` and in the Gluu containers `/etc/hosts`.
+For us all three servers have the following added in `/etc/hosts`.

+!!!
+Warning
+    In the Gluu containers `/etc/hosts` add all IPs **besides your nodes**.

     ```
     45.55.232.15    loadbalancer.example.org (NGINX server) -- for us this has not been setup yet